monikarathore/angular5-user/README.md

 ### Features:-

-Load more - (Default) Search listing widget has a 'Load more' features which fetches the next set of documents based on your input *limit*.

 # Getting Started
 ##  Installation process
  To consume the Document search listing widget in your Angular project, run the below npm command